 The simplest operators are the unary operators.
 They force a numeric interpretation of the element that follows.
 They can also affect the sign of the resulting number.
-The unary operators are:
+Table 7 lists the unary operators:

-Table 8: Computed Expressions-Unary Operators
+Table 7: Computed Expressions-Unary Operators

 Operator Description + Positive numeric interpretation (sign unchanged) - Negative numeric interpretation (sign changed)